-VI.
-SUMMARY AND FUTRE WORK
+VIII.
+CONCLUSION AND FUTURE WORK

-A. Summary
+A. Conclusion

 In this study, we proposed a newly designed coding scheme with which we tried to automate time-consuming coding task by using deep learning technology.

 We have constructed a new coding scheme with five dimensions to analyze different aspects of the collaboration process.
 After manually coding a large volume dataset, we proceeded to the machine learning of this dataset using Seq2seq model.
 Then, we evaluated the accuracy of this automatic coding in each dimension.
-Except some typical types of the misclassifications, the results were overall very good.
-These results indicate with certainty that we can introduce this model to authentic educational settings and that even for large classes that have many students, we can perform real-time monitoring of learning process or ex-post analysis of big educational data.
+Except some typical types of the misclassifications, the results were overall positive.
+If this misclassification is resolved to a considerable extent, it will also come into view to apply this technique in real educational settings and for large classes with many students in order to perform real-time monitoring of learning process or ex-post analysis of big educational data.
+Finally, at the end of the paper, we propose a new assessment model that can assess and visualize the quality of collaborative process.